cncf/velocity/README.md

 91 employers found
 A total of 3790914 lines added, 1522111 removed (delta 2268803)
 ```
-- Final linux rows (one for May 2017, and another for last year including May 2017) are:
+- Final linux rows (one for May 2017, another for last year including May 2017) are:
 ```
 torvalds,torvalds/linux,2017-05-01,2017-06-01,1219,24970,14469,424,22110
 torvalds,torvalds/linux,2016-06-01,2017-06-01,64482,3790914,1522111,3803,254893